louisch/azunyan/README.md

 ```
 .\azunyan.exe
 ```

+### Frontend
+The frontend source files exist in their own directory at `frontend/`.
+A hot-reloading development server can be started from that directory with `npm start`.
+It can be built with `npm run build`.

 ### Configuration
 Configuration for this program is stored within `azunyan.conf` (in the root of the repository).
 An example configuration is provided within the repository as `azunyan.conf.example`.
 Simply copy the example configuration, naming the copy `azunyan.conf`, to get started.